-\ The fee part includes per head fees charged from the students and donation receipts from third parties.
+^{} The fee part includes per head fees charged from the students and donation receipts from third parties.

-&quot;The school has clubbed tuition fee collected from students of Special Section as part of Special Section fee reported as earmarked levy in its financial statements.
+[&]quot;The school has clubbed tuition fee collected from students of Special Section as part of Special Section fee reported as earmarked levy in its financial statements.

-dee, Lunch fee, Founder's Day fee and details provided by the school in relation to expenses incurred against the same, the school should not charge such fee as earmarked fee with immediate effect and should incur the expenses relating to these from tuition fee and/or annual charges, as applicable collected from the students.
+On the basis of aforementioned orders, earmarked levies are to be collected only from the user students availing the service/facility.
+In other words, if any service/facility has been extended to all the students of the school, a separate charge should not be levied for the service/facility as the same would get covered either under tuition fee (expenses on curricular activities) or annual charges (expenses other than those covered under tuition fee).
+The school is charging Class Photo fee, Identity Card fee, Students Group Insurance fee, Lunch fee, Founder's Day fee from the students of all classes.
+Thus, the fee charged from all students loses its character of earmarked levy, being a non-user based fees.
+Thus, based on the nature of the Class Photo fee, Identity Card fee, Students Group Insurance fee, Lunch fee, Founder's Day fee and details provided by the school in relation to expenses incurred against the same, the school should not charge such fee as earmarked fee with immediate effect and should incur the expenses relating to these from tuition fee and/or annual charges, as applicable collected from the students.
 The school explained that annual fee collected from students is insufficient to meet the revenue expenses of the school.
 Thus, the net surplus generated from earmarked levies (other than Founder's Day) after adjusting the expenses against the same have been applied towards meeting establishment cost/revenue expenditure of the school, which has been presented in the Audited Income and Expenditure Account of the School.

-Further, on review of the ledger account of Founder Day's Fee, it was noted that the school has collected mandatory fee from all students and has also collected voluntary donations from third parties such as alumni, corporates, etc. From a sample of receipts produced by the school and ledger account, it was noted that while the donations were accounted as received specifically for Founder's Day, there was no specific instructions from the donors to apply these donations exclusively towards Founder's Day.
+Further, on review of the ledger account of Founder Day's Fee, it was noted that the school has collected mandatory fee from all students and has also collected voluntary donations from third parties such as alumni, corporate, etc. From a sample of receipts produced by the school and ledger account, it was noted that while the donations were accounted as received specifically for Founder's Day, there was no specific instructions from the donors to apply these donations exclusively towards Founder's Day.
 Thus, treating the same as restricted fund in the financial statements of the school is inaccurate and inappropriate.
 Accordingly, the balance of fund towards Founder's Day, though reflected as restricted by the school has been considered as free reserve with no adjustment in the fund position of the school (enclosed in the later part of this order) and with direction to the school to treat it accordingly in its financial statements.